 If you want to know more about tongue tie read Answering All Your Questions About Tongue-tie and Lip-ties – How They Can Affect Breastfeeding.

-BREASTFEEDING TIPS FOR A BABY WITH REFLUX
+TIPS FOR BREASTFEEDING BABY WITH REFLUX

 Let’s be real, even if you’ve just got a happy spitter, it can be unsettling if your baby keeps spitting up after breastfeeding.

 Try these tips for a happier baby and less laundry.

 - More frequent feedings will be smaller and more comfortable.
 Aim for every 1 1/2- 2 1/2 hours.

 - Let her suck on a pacifier after feedings.
 That may help keep the food down in her stomach, where it belongs.